 Who May Attend

-The community police academy is open to current students, faculty and staff members interested in learning about the University’s policing practices.
+The community police academy (CPA) is open to current students, faculty and staff members interested in learning about the University’s policing practices.
 Applicants must be at least 18 years of age, a member of the Syracuse University community and pass a background check.
 Please do not apply if you have been charged with or convicted of a felony.

 The DPS has a unique approach to law enforcement including education and community interaction.
 The community police academy is an open forum for officers and community members to interact and engage in an educational environment promoting positive communication and cultivating new ideas and methods in working together.
 The course will provide a unique perspective into the daily activities and the decision-making process of DPS campus peace officers.